arsalansiddique1/ttds_cw3/indexing/Potential_Optimizations.md

 # Potential Further Indexing Optimizations

-## Term Frequency–Inverse Document Frequency (TF-IDF) Weighting:
-Integrate TF-IDF scoring to prioritize terms that are more unique to a document, improving the relevance of search results.
 ## Compression Techniques:
 Apply index compression methods (e.g., variable byte coding, Elias gamma coding) to reduce the size of your positional inverted index, optimizing memory usage and potentially speeding up search operations.
 ## Stemming and Lemmatization: